 According to MMO data landings of cuttlefish to Cornish ports fluctuate between 200 and 800 tonnes each year.
 There is currently no formal assessment of cuttlefish stocks in our area and it is a non-quota species.
 Although estimates of the total population size do not exist, attempts at stock assessment in the English Channel, the main UK fishery area, suggested they were probably fully fished.
 ICES Working Group on Cephalopods Report 2018 describes well documented declines in cuttlefish abundance reorded between 2006 and 2018 by the Channel Ground Fish Survey In their 2020 report ICES says that for cuttlefish in area 7d and 7e, there was a downward trend in estimated biomass between 2015 and 2018, with the 2018 estimate being below BMSY, while F was above FMSY in 2017 and 2018.
 Exeptionally high landings of the Devon coast over the winter of 2017 are harder to explain but according to ICES are 'likey to indicate overfishing'.
 Landings in 2018 in inshore areas were significantly lower than previous years after the winter trawling bonanza.
 Increases in market value and quota restrictions on other target species have increased fishing effort on cuttlefish.
 A CEFAS report published in 2020 shows that a significant portion of the landings of trawlers are of undersized cuttles that have not had a chance to reproduce.

 The majority of the catch of cuttlefish landed by Cornish boats to Cornish ports are caught using trawls.
-Purpose built cuttle pots are used to trap cuttlefish in shallow coastal waters in Devon, Dorset and further up the channel ,and in 2019 have been used in fairly large numbers in Mounts bay and St Ives bay.
+Purpose built cuttle pots are used to trap cuttlefish in shallow coastal waters in Devon, Dorset and further up the channel, and in 2019 have been used in fairly large numbers in Cornwall in both Mounts bay and St Ives bay.